 A majority of the outstanding shares entitled to vote, present or represented by proxy, constitutes a quorum for the Annual Meeting of Shareholders.
 Abstentions are counted as present and entitled to vote for purposes of determining a quorum.
 Shares represented by "broker non-votes" (see below) are also counted as present and entitled to vote for purposes of determining a quorum.
-On the Record Date, [and entitled to vote.
+On the Record Date, 132,866,163 shares of Aastrom common stock were outstanding and entitled to vote.